 Otherwise, buyer beware: For a more flawless result, you’ll want to hire a painter who will do the necessary spackling and sanding; filling in holes from nails and repairing hairline cracks takes little time and is usually baked into the price.
 Some painters tack on an hourly rate for more substantive repairs.

-Carr also urges owners of prewar apartments or brownstones “to maintain the original architecture and historic elements, respecting the molding, woodworking, hardware, and so on.
-This will, of course, impact the project rate because it takes more time and skill to protect such elements from paint splatters, but the investment will help set your space apart from others and increase the property value over time," he says.
+Carr also urges owners of prewar apartments or brownstones to maintain the original architecture and historic elements, respecting the molding, woodworking, hardware, and so on.
+"This will, of course, impact the project rate because it takes more time and skill to protect such elements from paint splatters, but the investment will help set your space apart from others and increase the property value over time," he says.

 What’s more, painters are required to carry hefty insurance policies, often to the tune of $2 million (as dictated by many co-op and condo boards), which in turn costs the company thousands of dollars a year in premiums.

 The level of experience and expertise will also be reflected in a painter’s rates, which is another reason to solicit more than one bid (but no more than three, otherwise you’ll be wasting their time and yours).

 Ultimately, you want to figure out the best-case scenario that won’t strap your savings, and go with a painter who matches your style IQ—even if that means spending more now and reaping the dividends for years to come.
 “I often remind clients that one of the most budget-friendly things you can do is to do something right the first time,” Carr says.

 What if you want to do the painting yourself?

 You'll be joining legions of DIYers who have proudly wielded a paint roller (and captured their progress on social media).

 "Painting is a lot less involved than people think.
 If you were to DIY anything, this would be the first thing on my list," Grinshpun says.
 "I painted my own apartment and found the experience relaxing.
 If you take the time to put paint down, it's not that difficult to get a professional-looking job."